plforacle/mysql-mgrate-apex/connect-dbs-worksheet/connect-dbs-worksheet.md

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with OCI Console
-- Some Experience with Oracle Autonomous and Oracle APEX

 ## Task 1 Setup Identity & Security tools in OCI to Create a Secret